Frequently Asked Questions

-This perspective is difficult to have if you are familiar with contractual language or experienced with the issues that arise when things go wrong in a business relationship.
+This perspective is difficult to have if you are not familiar with contractual language or experienced with the issues that arise when things go wrong in a business relationship.

 Please remember that the above FAQs are generalizations only, and are not intended to substitute for professional legal services and advice.
 Please contact Mann Lawyers LLP at 613-722-1500, or email@example.com, with your specific questions.

 A fairly large and complicated set of legal rights and obligations arise upon the separation of spouses, whether married or cohabiting.

 Even if it appears that you and your partner have is all worked out, important details and legal matters can get brushed over.
 Worse, neither you nor your partner may even be aware of them.
 Worse still, if no one thinks it is necessary to actually reduce your agreement to writing, or to get legal advice about the terms you have agreed to – your “agreements” are actually quite fragile.
 It can be very difficult to enforce those agreements in the future.